digital-brew/create-plugin/packages/tailwindcss-controls/README.md

 # Tailwindcss powered controls for styling blocks built for the WordPress block editor

-A library of common block styling controls powered by tailwindcss classes
+A library of common block styling controls powered by tailwindcss classes.

 * [Follow us on Twitter](https://twitter.com/blockhandbook)